-Plots in dispersed must be 200m
+Plots in dispersed must be 200m2

 Plots in accumulations and roadside strata may be rectangular or circular, or other shapes as required and must be 50 m2.
+External right of way areas must use 50m2 rectangular plots when sampled as a separate stratum (OT0X).

-The formula for calculating the horizontal plot radius is: SQR (plot size in m2 / PI), where SQR means "the square root of", and PI means 3.1415927.
+The formula for calculating the horizontal plot radius is: SQR (plot size in m^2/PI), where SQR means "the square root of", and PI means 3.1415927.